If you already have Photoshop on your laptop, you can follow the following steps to turn a photo into a realistic drawing!

-Once the filter is applied, your photo will start looking like a pencil drawing.
+Once the filter is applied, your photo looks like a realistic drawing.
 You should also adjust the radius of the filter and see what look you like best!
-By increasing the radius, you’ll be able to create a drawing with thicker pencil strokes.
+Increasing the radius allows you to create a drawing with thicker pencil strokes.

 Some optional adjustments

-If you feel that the sketch is looking too bright, you can change the blend mode to Multiply to darken the image.
-Also, to fine-tune the overall brightness of the image, you can change the opacity.
-Bringing it down will brighten up your sketch again.
+If the sketch looks too bright, you can change the blend mode to Multiply to darken the image.
+Also, to fine-tune the image's overall brightness, you can change the opacity.
+Bringing it down will reen your sketch.

-You can also consider playing around a bit with the Levels adjustments!
-By changing the sharpness, brightness, contrast and using tools like dodge and burn, you can add your own customizations and modify the shading as you wish.
+You can also consider playing around with the Levels adjustments!
+You can add customizations and modify the shading by changing the sharpness, brightness, and contrast and using tools like Dodge and burn.

 If you want to add colour to your sketch, you will have to duplicate the first layer, bring it to the top and change the blend mode to Colour.